 to O/S configuration.
 He application-tests

-and has several machines to appreciate Darwin (so far up to OSX 10.7), and has used SGI, which he still samples rarely and wistfully remembers the past with.
+and has some machines to appreciate Darwin (so far up to OSX Mojave).
+He used SGI (1995-2004): ah, the (easily forgotten) memories.

 Computers are employed in a multi-track (analogue input), with hundreds of tracks now available (digital recording) studio,